neliCZka/test_blog/_posts/_drafts/2017-12-13-variables.markdown

 ---
 layout: post
 title:  "Don't mess up with variables in Robot Framework"
-date:   2017-12-09
+date:   2018-02-27
 comments: true
 ---

 <p class="intro"><span class="dropcap">V</span>ariables will be your best friend in Robot tests, so don't treat them with no respect.</p>

 When I started with Robot Framework, I was looking for some examples how to write the tests.
 And as I was getting quite quickly into use of Robot Framework, it happened that I started declaring the variables in multiple ways.
-It was working, of course, but your test project does not look good if it does not have a unified structure of variable declaration.
+Of course it works fine but the test project does not look good if it does not have a unified structure of variable declaration.
 I don't even remember why I dared to use spaces in the variable names, maybe I thought it looks more user friendly?
 It loooks more like a human senctence then?
-Maybe, but now I don't think so at all.
+Maybe, but now I don't think so at all and I am pretty upset I did it like that.

 Soon I ended up with some variables written in upper case, some in lower case, some as snake case, some just with spaces: